InfosystemAGSwitzerland/StandardInterfaces/README.md

 <!-- LICENSE -->
 ## License

-Not freely distributed.
 All rights reserved Infosystem AG.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->